Kisses and first-day euphoria as new British MPs arrive

 For Day, the priority was to get his office up and running as soon as possible so he could get down to work.

-"It's all the nuts and bolts -- how to set up an office, hire staff," he said.
+"It's all the nuts and bolts -- how to set up an office, hire staff and that's going to be the key thing," he said.

 The SNP's ultimate goal is Scottish independence but lawmakers said their priority for now at Westminster -- which symbolises the British rule they reject -- would be providing a strong voice for Scotland.